bdoyley/CityofLondon/README.md

 1. Menu (line 34-183) - contains main headings and dropdowns along with access to other pages.

-2. Grids (line 240-253) - added a 3 column grid for the footer (div class="footer")
+2. Grids (line 240-253) - added a 3 column grid for the footer. (div class="footer")

-3. Grid (line 263-276) - 3 column grid with different colour then above one.
+3. Grid (line 263-276) - 3 column grid with different colour than the one above. (div class="footer1")

-4. Transitions (line 89-102) - added animation for the submenus
+4. Transition - line 106 (CSS) - sub menus take .5 seconds to appear

-5. Child selector - line 22 (CSS) - changes all H1's within to wrap to red
+5. Child selector - line 22 (CSS) - changes all H1's within the wrap to red.

-6. Child selector -  line 83 (CSS) - when you hover any menu heading it will change to yellow
+6. Child selector -  line 87 (CSS) - when you hover any menu heading it will change to yellow.

-7. Child selector -  line 105 (CSS) - when you hover over a dropdown the menu shows up 20px lower
+7. Child selector -  line 118 (CSS) - when you hover over a dropdown the menu shows up 20px lower.

-8. Child selector -  line 148 (CSS) - when you have over a dropdown option the border size is 3px
+8. Child selector -  line 153 (CSS) - when you hover over a dropdown option the border size is 3px.

-9. Child selector -  line 152 (CSS) - dropdown menu arrow is yellow
+9. Child selector -  line 163 (CSS) - dropdown menu arrow is yellow.

-10. Child selector -  line 181 (CSS) - bottom dropdown option rounds up when you hover over it
+10. Child selector -  line 186 (CSS) - bottom dropdown option rounds up when you hover over it.

-11. Child selector -  line 252 (CSS) - child of footer setup with background colour, padding and font-size
+11. Child selector -  line 256 (CSS) - child of footer setup with background colour, padding and font-size.

-12. General sibling selector - line 34 - changes everything within p to italics
+12. General sibling selector - line 34 - changes everything within p to italics.

+13. Block element - line 125, 139 (CSS) - sub menu items are listed in block form

+14. Inline element - line 301 (CSS) - main menu items are listed in inline form